I-am-Erk/CDDA-Tilesets/doc/style/terrain-furniture.md

 # Keep table surfaces consistent

-When drawing something similar to a table keep in my that current table surfaces usually occupy top 19 pixels and items may be optimized to look like placed in that area.
+When drawing something similar to a table keep in mind that currently table surfaces usually occupy top 19 pixels and items may be optimized to look like placed in that area.